AE-nv/holy-hack-2024-ai-workshop/README.md

 Lastly we need to add the chunked text to the vector database.
 The QDrantCustomClient can be used for this.
 Don't worry about calculating embeddings, the client has this covered.

+In the *pages/Upload_Data.py* finish the set of function calls.
+You can use the **QDRantCustomClient** which is available as `qdrant_client`.
+Checkout the `services/vectordb.py` to find out which function to call.

 ## 3. Implement RAG retrieval strategies

+We will implement three simple retrievers:
+- `score`
+- `
 ## 4. Implement Chatbot functionality with **Semantic Routing**